Contributed By Araújo e Policastro Advogados

 Under the Brazilian Civil Code, defendants are entitled to seek contributions from other co-debtors or co-defendants in cases where one of them is obliged to pay claimants the entire amount of the awarded damages.

-Granting interim remedy or preliminary injunctive relief requires that a claimant provide evidence of:
+Granting interim remedies or preliminary injunctive relief requires that a claimant provide evidence of:

 Before the filing of a response and the statement of defence, judges must encourage the parties to settle the case during a conciliatory or mediation hearing that precedes the next step of the proceedings.